-Did you know that most workers spend 50% of their waking time on the job?
+Did you know that most workers spend half of their waking time on the job?
 Spending some time on figuring out the perfect home office setup isn’t a bad investment.

 When I first took the leap to working from home I had a million questions, and I didn’t know what I didn’t know to set myself up for success.